About the EWRT

 Elk River Float

-Every year since 2013 the Elk River Water Trail Group, in partnership with the Braxton County CVB, MonPower, and West Virginia American Water, host the Elk River Float in Braxton County.
-This canoe and kayak event is typically held in early June and usually coincides with the WVDNR’s Free Fishing Weekend.
-During the Elk River Float a shuttle is provided to help attendees navigate the area as well as relieve the added expense, time, and aggravation of coordinating multiple vehicles and making multiple trip.
-The shuttle allows attendees drop their gear off at the starting point of the float, drive to their desired take-out location, and board the shuttle that bring them back to the beginning.
-This allows the shuttle to be in use for just a short time while also providing the attendees to spend as much or as little time on the river that they wish.
-Weather the attendees want to sprint down the river in an hour and a half or spend all day drifting with the current or stopping to fish or swim, by the time they get to their desired take-out site their vehicles will be waiting for them.
-To learn more about the Elk River Float click HERE.
+Every year since 2013 the Elk River Water Trail Group, in partnership with the Braxton County CVB, MonPower, TransCanada, and West Virginia American Water, host the Elk River Summer Float in Braxton County.
+This canoe and kayak event is typically held in early July.
+During the Elk River Summer Float a shuttle is provided to help attendees navigate the area as well as relieve the added expense, time, and aggravation of coordinating multiple vehicles and making multiple trip.
+The shuttle allows attendees drop their gear off at the starting point of the float, drive to the take-out location, and board the shuttle that bring them back to the beginning.
+This allows the shuttle to be in use for just a short time while also allowing the attendees to spend as much or as little time on the river that they wish.
+Weather the attendees want to sprint down the river in an hour and a half or spend all day drifting with the current , stopping to fish, or swim.
+By the time they get to the take-out their vehicles will be waiting for them.

 Come experience the Elk River, a beautiful & rich part of West Virginia History.